Individual grants

 We have given continuity to service children to enable them to complete their GCSEs or A-Levels at their current school when their parent(s) left the Armed Services and Continued Education Allowance stopped

-We have paid for specialist support for children with special educational needs where frequent moves has hampered the provision of this support
+We have paid for specialist support for children with additional educational needs where frequent moves has hampered the provision of this support

 Success Stories

-For both Katherine, who is a very sensitive and shy young girl, and her Mum, who remains on active service in the Royal Navy, there was a need was to provide continuity for Katherine, while balancing home life and her career.
+For both Katherine, who was a very sensitive and shy young girl, and her Mum, who was still on active service in the Royal Navy, there was a need was to provide continuity for Katherine, while balancing home life and her career.
 As a single parent however, Katherine’s Mum was unable to afford the school that could provide the environment that Katherine needed.
 She applied for a grant from the Armed Forces Education Trust for a contribution towards school fees and was successful.

-Consistency and being able to remain with her friends has been very important for Katherine’s development and she is flourishing.
-The school is supportive and understands that her Mum is away on active service some of the time, when Katherine stays with family friends.
-Everyone is working to help her overcome the trauma of losing her father.
-The Armed Forces Education Trust grant is an important element in that.
+Consistency and being able to remain with her friends was very important for Katherine’s development and she flourished.
+The school was supportive and understood that her Mum was away on active service some of the time, when Katherine stayed with her guardian.
+Everyone worked together to help her overcome the trauma of losing her father.
+The Armed Forces Education Trust grant was an important element in that.

 “Having the stability at school at an important and difficult time has had a big impact on Katherine.
 We are grateful for their support and found the process of applying for a grant straightforward and the team were very helpful.
 Katherine is certainly reaping the benefits.”